This blog will be most relatable for wives who tend to be strong willed/in charge whose husbands are passive.

 Resisting our husband’s God-given authority does not mean we will experience capital punishment, thankfully, in most parts of the world…

-But we had best be VERY sure that we are in line with scripture before we dare to go against our husbands’ God-given authority.
+Let’s seek to be really sure that we are in line with scripture before we decide to go against our husbands’ God-given authority.

-I would certainly not personally resist my husband for something minor like whether we tithe or not.
+I would certainly not personally resist my husband for something minor like how to calculate a tithe.
 I would personally have to believe my husband was asking me to commit very egregious sin for me to be willing to refuse to submit to him.
 Such a situation has never happened in 5 years in our marriage since I have been practicing biblical submission.

 Ultimately, each of us will answer to God for our obedience to Him.
 Be VERY SURE you are operating in obedience to Christ before you consider going against your husband.
 Read God’s Word.
 Pray.
 Study it.
 Understand the possible consequences.
 No one answers to me!
 We will each stand accountable to God one day and we will be responsible for each decision we have made.
 Only God’s authority is absolute.
 Every human God-given authority has been given his/her authority by God to be used for God’s will and His purposes. (